pwt/docker-airconnect-arm/README.md

 ## Building your own Docker images

-In order to build for ARM on Docker Hub, the Dockerfile makes use of the *crossbuild* capabilities provided by the Balena Raspbian distribution [2], which allows ARM images to be built under x86.
+In order to build for ARM on x86 hosts, the Dockerfile makes use of the *crossbuild* capabilities provided by the Balena Raspbian distribution [2], which allows ARM images to be built under x86.
 (If you want to use this Dockerfile to build directly on a native ARM device, comment out or delete the two `cross-build` RUN statements.)

 ## Links